tkerscher/blast/README.md

 ![Prediction Intervals](img/pred_int.png)

-The evaluation suggests that the model outputs rather a 99.5% prediction interval than a 95% one.
-One might want to rescale the interval accordingly.
+The final one shows the prediction error and the prediction interval distribution using a moving window and smoothed using cubic splines.

 ![Error Distribution](img/error.png)

-This shows the prediction error and the prediction interval distribution using a moving window and smoothed using cubic splines.

 ## Use BlaSE in code